glomerulus-lab/brainviewer/README.md

 Example Invocation:
 ```
-python3 interactive_connectome.py flatmap
+python3 real_time_plot.py flatmap
 ```

 ## img_look_up.py
 Module to display an interactive topview or flatmap view of the mouse brain.
-Upon clicking the mouse brain, the related projection is **loaded from a file** and diplayed.
+Upon clicking the mouse brain, the related projection is **loaded from a file** and displayed.

 Arguments:
 - testname: "topview" or "flatmap"

 Example Invocation:
 ```
-python3 interactive_connectome2.py flatmap
+python3 img_look_up.py flatmap
 ```